- Home

 The brain-boosting benefits of nuts may not be immediately obvious because they’re mainly associated with improved heart health.
 However, the heart and brain are intrinsically linked – and research shows that a healthy heart can slow cognitive ageing.

-These benefits can be traced back to the various nutrients found in nuts, including healthy fats, vitamin E, and antioxidants.
-For example, vitamin E is known to protect cells against free-radical damage and slow mental decline.
+These benefits can be traced back to the various nutrients in nuts, including healthy fats, vitamin E, and antioxidants.
+For example, vitamin E protects cells against free-radical damage and slows mental decline.

-While all nuts have benefits when it comes to brain health, research suggests that walnuts may have an extra edge because they’re also rich in anti-inflammatory omega-3 fatty acids.
+While all nuts benefit brain health, research suggests walnuts may have an edge because they’re also rich in anti-inflammatory omega-3 fatty acids.
 To reap the full benefits of eating nuts for brain health, experts recommend eating them at least five times a week.

-You can read more about how to eat nuts the healthy way on Harvard Health.
+You can read more about the best nuts to eat on the British Heart Foundation’s website.

 10. Oranges

-You can get almost all of the recommended daily intake of vitamin C from eating one medium-sized orange.
+You can get almost all the recommended daily vitamin C intake from one medium-sized orange.
 Research shows that vitamin C is essential for brain health and a key factor in preventing cognitive decline.

-For example, this study found that higher levels of vitamin C in the blood was associated with improved performance in tasks centred on memory, focus, attention, and decision-making speed.
+For example, this study found that a higher level of vitamin C in the blood was associated with improved performance in tasks centred on memory, focus, attention, and decision-making speed.

-Vitamin C is also a powerful antioxidant that helps to fight free radicals and prevent damage to brain cells.
-This is important for protecting brain cells as we age, and can help to reduce the risk of conditions like anxiety, depression, and Alzheimer’s disease.
+Vitamin C is also a powerful antioxidant that fights free radicals and prevents damage to brain cells.
+This is important for protecting brain cells as we age and can help reduce the risk of conditions like anxiety, depression, and Alzheimer’s disease.

 11. Eggs

-Studies have revealed that a higher intake of choline is linked to better memory and mental function.
+Studies have linked higher choline intake with improved verbal memory.
 However, many people don’t get enough choline through their diet.

-A good way of boosting choline intake is by eating eggs because egg yolks are one of the most concentrated sources of the nutrient.
-The recommended daily intake of choline is 425mg per day for most women and 550mg for men.
+A good way to boost your choline intake is to eat eggs because the yolks are one of the most concentrated sources of it.
+The recommended daily intake is 425mg per day for most women and 550mg for men.
 A single egg yolk contains around 115mg.

-Research has also found that the B vitamins found in eggs may help to slow the progression of cognitive decline in older adults.
-They help to lower levels of homocysteine – an amino acid linked to dementia and Alzheimer’s disease.
+Research has also found that the B vitamins in eggs may help slow cognitive decline in older adults.
+They help lower homocysteine levels – an amino acid linked to dementia and Alzheimer’s disease.

 For some new ways to enjoy eggs, why not check our list of 10 quick and easy egg recipes?